 There are a variety of relaxation exercises and relaxation tools available today.
 Each with its own specific uses and benefits.
 When teaching relaxation exercises it is important you choose the most suitable, safest, and most effective relaxation exercises for your clients and students.
 That is why we teach our students a variety of relaxation exercise techniques to choose from.

 The Most Common Types Of Relaxation Exercises

 Some of the most commonly used relaxation exercises used today include:

 Muscle Relaxation Techniques:

 There are different styles of muscle relaxation techniques and muscle relaxation exercises to choose from which depend on the client’s and students’ mental, emotional, and physical state of well-being.
 Most muscle relaxation techniques today have evolved from the work of Edmund Jacobson in the 1920s.

 We teach our students some of the most safest and effective techniques for clients with high anxiety, stress, trauma, and depression.
-Some muscle relaxation exercises may not be suitable for clients with certain injuries, health conditions, and states of emotional distress for example grief, post-traumatic stress, severe anxiety disorders, and some types of mental health issues.
+We teach our students to choose the right muscle relaxation exercises for clients with certain injuries, health conditions, and states of emotional distress for example grief, post-traumatic stress, severe anxiety disorders, and some types of mental health issues.